CHN-beta/ovito/doc/manual/reference/pipelines/data_sources/external_file.rst

 This dialog lets you control how the series of snapshots from the loaded simulation trajectory is mapped to OVITO's animation timeline.
-You can change the default 1:1 mapping to either a 1:n mapping, in which case each trajectory frame is replicated and rendered *n* times, or to a n:1 mapping, in which case only every n-th trajectory frame will be rendered.
+You can change the default 1:1 mapping to either a 1:n mapping, in which case each trajectory frame is replicated and rendered *n* times, or to an n:1 mapping, in which case only every n-th trajectory frame will be rendered.

 A 1:n mapping is useful for stretching a simulation trajectory consisting of relatively few snapshots and rendering a longer movie.
 OVITO provides the :ref:`particles.modifiers.smooth_trajectory` modifier,